-When assessing applications for Rent Supplement, the Department of Employment Affairs and Social Protection will use guidelines on what is considered reasonable accommodation for individual or household needs and that allowed to be charged by your local landlord.
+When assessing applications for Rent Supplement, the Department of Employment Affairs and Social Protection will use guidelines on what is considered reasonable accommodation for individual or household needs.
 Rent supplements are subject to a limit on the amount of rent that an applicant for rent supplement may incur.
 The limits vary according to geographic location and family size.

 The rent supplement will only cover rent up to the amount set out in the regulations.
 If your rent is above the maximum 'cap' or limit for your family size the DEASP can refuse to pay any rent supplement.
+The Department of Employment Affairs and Social Protection can ask you to move to cheaper rented accommodation if they think your accommodation is too expensive.
 It is essential that you keep the Department of Employment Affairs and Social Protection informed of any change in your circumstances.
-Contact the INOU on (01) 856 0088 or by email: welfare@inou.ie for details of maximum rent limits in your area.
+Contact the INOU on (01) 856 0088 or by e-mail: welfare@inou.ie for details of rent limits in your area.